-Furthermore, it is stated in Article 68 paragraph (2) that cassation can be filed against the decisions of the Head of the Central Jakarta District Court as intended in article 66 sub-article (d) refusing to recognize and enforce an international award.
-It is stipulated in Article 68 paragraph (3) that the Supreme Court shall consider and shall decide every request for cassation as intended in paragraph (2) within 90 (ninety) days after it receives the request for cassation.
-Article 68 paragraph (4) stipulates that the decision of the Supreme Court as intended in Article 66 sub-paragraph (e) is final.
+Furthermore, it is stated in Article 68 paragraph (2) that cassation can be filed against the decisions of the Head of the Central Jakarta District Court as intended in Article 66 sub-Article d refusing to recognize and enforce an international award.
+It is stipulated in Article 68 paragraph (3) that the Supreme Court shall consider and shall decide every request for cassation as intended in paragraph (2) within 90 (ninety) after it receives the request for cassation.
+Article 68 paragraph (4) stipulates that the decision of the Supreme Court as intended in Article 66 sub-paragraph e is final.

 In comparison, external pressures have followed China's emergence as a world economic power.
-International economic actors have demanded China to modernize its commercial practice to follow the more predictable global standards, including the resolution of commercial disputes.
-17 China became member of the New York Convention in 1987.
-18 A foreign arbitration award
+International economic actors have demanded China to modernize its commercial practice to follow the more predictable global standards, including the resolution of commercial disputes16.
+China became member of the 1958 New York Convention in 1987.17 In China a foreign arbitration award must satisfy two conditions before it can be enforced in China.
+First, the party has failed to execute the award within the time limit specified in the award, and secondly, the party has formerly requested the enforcement to the Chinese Courts18.